NEESPI Scientific and Applications Investigations

 and Associated Feedbacks to the Climate System.
 Co-Investigators: Michelle Mack (mcmack@ufl.edu), University of Florida, Gainesville, USA Jim Randerson (jranders@uci.edu) and Yufang Jin, both at University of California, Irvine, USA Collaborators: Sergey A. Zimov, Northeast Science Station, Cherskii, Russia Richard Houghton, Woods Hole Research Center, Falmouth, Massachusetts, USA

 Assessing the spatial and temporal dynamics of thermokarst, methane emissions, and related carbon cycling in Siberia and Alaska.
 Co-Investigators: Katey Walter, University of Alaska-Fairbanks, USA Vladimir Romanovsky (ffver@uaf.edu) Geophysical Institute, University of Alaska-Fairbanks, USA Collaborators: Sergey A. Zimov, Northeast Science Station, Cherskii, Russia Lawrence Plug, Dalhousie University, Halifax, Nova Scotia, Canada Mary Edwards,University of Alaska-Fairbanks, USA Lee Slater, Rutgers University, New Brunswick, New Jersey, USA Paul Valdes, Quantifying and Understanding the Earth System (QUEST) Program, Bristol, UK Peter Frenzel, Max Planck Institute for Terrestrial Microbiology, Marburg, Germany; and Pan-Arctic Lake-Ice Methane Monitoring Network (PALIMMN) collaborators.
-The following proposal, which is in support of the NEESPI Science Plan, was awarded in September 2007 by the NSF Division of the Undegraduate Education for 3-yr studies:

 Collaborative Research.
 IPY: The Polaris Project: Rising Stars in the Arctic.
-John Schade (schade@stolaf.edu), Saint Olaf College, Northfield, Minnesota, USA; Karen Frey (kfrey@clarku.edu), Clark University, Worchester, Massachusetts, USA; Katey Walter (ftkmw1@uaf.edu), University of Alaska, Fairbanks, USA; Andrew Bunn (andy.bunn@wwu.edu), Western Washington University, Bellingham, USA; Sudeep Chandra (sudeep@cabnr.unr.edu), University of Nevada, Reno, USA; William Sobczak (wsobczak@holycross.edu), College of the Holy Cross, Worchester, Massachusetts, USA Co-Investigators: Sergey Zimov (sazimov@cher.sakha.ru), Northeast Science Station, Cherskii, Russia; Jo Beld (beld@stolaf.edu), Saint Olaf College, Northfield, Minnesota, USA The following proposal, which is in support of the NEESPI Science Plan, was awarded in 2006 by the Finnish Academy of Sciences for 3-yr studies:
+John Schade (schade@stolaf.edu), Saint Olaf College, Northfield, Minnesota, USA; Karen Frey (kfrey@clarku.edu), Clark University, Worchester, Massachusetts, USA; Katey Walter (ftkmw1@uaf.edu), University of Alaska, Fairbanks, USA; Andrew Bunn (andy.bunn@wwu.edu), Western Washington University, Bellingham, USA; Sudeep Chandra (sudeep@cabnr.unr.edu), University of Nevada, Reno, USA; William Sobczak (wsobczak@holycross.edu), College of the Holy Cross, Worchester, Massachusetts, USA Co-Investigators: Sergey Zimov (sazimov@cher.sakha.ru), Northeast Science Station, Cherskii, Russia; Jo Beld (beld@stolaf.edu), Saint Olaf College, Northfield, Minnesota, USA

 The effect of natural and anthropogenic disturbances on carbon and nitrogen transformation in forest ecosystems in permafrost zone of Central Siberia.
 Co-Investigators: Anatoly Prokushkin, Svetlana Yevgrafova, Oxana Masyagina, Irina Tokareva, and Tatiana Bugaenko, all at V.N.
-Sukachev Insitute of Forest, Siberian Branch of Russian Academy of Sciences, Krasnoyarsk, Russia Collaborator: William H. McDowell (bill.mcdowell@unh.edu), University of New Hampshire, Durham, NH, USA The following proposal, which is in support of the NEESPI Science Plan, was awarded in 2007 by NASA Program for Interdisciplinary Studies for 3-yr studies:
+Sukachev Insitute of Forest, Siberian Branch of Russian Academy of Sciences, Krasnoyarsk, Russia Collaborator: William H. McDowell (bill.mcdowell@unh.edu), University of New Hampshire, Durham, NH, USA

 Evaluation of habitat availability for large carnivores under a changing climate and disturbance regime: an Amur Tiger and Amur Leopard case study.
-Co-Investigators: Ivan Csiszar (icsiszar@hermes.geog.umd.edu), Tatiana Loboda (tloboda@hermes.geog.umd.edu), and Guaqing Sun (guoqing.sun-1@nasa.gov), all at University of Maryland, College Park, Maryland, USA Collaborator: Dale Miquelle (dalemiq@vlad.ru), Wildlife Conservation Society, Russia The following proposal, which corroborates with the NEESPI Science Plan, was awarded in 2005 by Alexander von Humboldt Foundation and the German Ministry for Education and Research (BMBF) for 5-yr studies:
+Co-Investigators: Ivan Csiszar (icsiszar@hermes.geog.umd.edu), Tatiana Loboda (tloboda@hermes.geog.umd.edu), and Guaqing Sun (guoqing.sun-1@nasa.gov), all at University of Maryland, College Park, Maryland, USA Collaborator: Dale Miquelle (dalemiq@vlad.ru), Wildlife Conservation Society, Russia

 Eurasian Peatlands in a Changing Climate.
-Collaborators: Elena Lapshina, Department of International Programs, Yugra State University, Khanty-Mansiysk, Russia Jukka Alm, Finnish Forest Research Institute (METLA), Joensuu, Finland Sanna Saarnio, Joensuu University, Finland The following project that is in support of the NEESPI Science Plan was awarded in 2007 by the German Science Foundation (DFG) for 3 to 5 yr studies:
+Collaborators: Elena Lapshina, Department of International Programs, Yugra State University, Khanty-Mansiysk, Russia Jukka Alm, Finnish Forest Research Institute (METLA), Joensuu, Finland Sanna Saarnio, Joensuu University, Finland

 Methane dynamics of Eurasian peatlands: Environmental controls on linear and non-linear pathways of CH4 emissions.
-Collaborators: Elena Lapshina, Department of International Programs, Yugra State University, Khanty-Mansiysk, Russia Pertti Martikainen, Biogeochemistry Research Group, University of Kuopio, Kuopio, Finland The following proposal, which is in support of the NEESPI Science Plan, was awarded in 2006 by the NSF Arctic System Science Program for 4-yr studies:
+Collaborators: Elena Lapshina, Department of International Programs, Yugra State University, Khanty-Mansiysk, Russia Pertti Martikainen, Biogeochemistry Research Group, University of Kuopio, Kuopio, Finland

 Collaborative research: Humans and hydrology at high latitudes.
-Co-Investigators: Lawrence Hamilton, Alexander Shiklomanov, and Charles Vorosmarty, all at the University of New Hampshire, Durham, USA Collaborators: Daniel White and Lilian Alessa, both at the University of Alaska - Fairbanks, Fairbanks, Alaska, USA Rasmus Ole Rasmussen, Roskilde University, Roskilde, Denmark Igor Shiklomanov, State Hydrological Institute, St. Petersburg, Russia Oleg Golovanov, Arctic and Antarctic Research Institute, St. Petersburg, Russia The following three proposals, which are in support of the NEESPI Science Plan, were awarded in March 2008 by the NASA Land-Cover/Land-Use Change (LCLUC) Program for 3-yr studies:
+Co-Investigators: Lawrence Hamilton, Alexander Shiklomanov, and Charles Vorosmarty, all at the University of New Hampshire, Durham, USA Collaborators: Daniel White and Lilian Alessa, both at the University of Alaska - Fairbanks, Fairbanks, Alaska, USA Rasmus Ole Rasmussen, Roskilde University, Roskilde, Denmark Igor Shiklomanov, State Hydrological Institute, St. Petersburg, Russia Oleg Golovanov, Arctic and Antarctic Research Institute, St. Petersburg, Russia

 Collaborative Research: Diagnosis of Changes in Alpine Water Storages and Land Surface Degradation in Pamir Mountains and Amu Dariya River Basin.
 Co-Investigators: Elena Aizen (aizen@uidaho.edu), University of Idaho, Moscow, Idaho, USA Roland Geerken (roland.geerken@yale.edu), Yale University, New Haven, Connecticut, USA Collaborators: Arzhan Surazhakov (asurazhakov@vandals.uidaho.edu), University of Idaho, Moscow, Idaho, USA Stanislav Nikitin (santvp@mail.tsu.ru), Tomsk State University, Tomsk, Russia Gennady Nosenko (gnosenko@mail.ru), Institute of Geography, RAS, Moscow, Russia Alexander Finaev (finaeff@gmail.com), Institute of Ecology and Hydropower, Tajik Academy of Sciences, Dushanbe, Tajikistan Peter Sosin (foker@list.ru), Research Institute of Pedology, Tajik Academy of Agriculture, Dushanbe, Tajikistan